2024

 2. No. When I started my profession as a specialized writer, no classes were present for this kind of profile.
 But with time, I gathered adequate experience and understanding related to the field.
 I have attended many seminars and workshops.
 I even conducted workshops and spoke at seminars on technical writing.

-4. What Motivated You To Pursue a Career In Technical Writing?
+4. What Motivated You to Pursue a Career in Technical Writing?

 This is a valid question because an active interest in your work is essential for success.